<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=625515243212164&amp;ev=PageView&amp;noscript=1">

 The bundle of nerves that make up your spinal cord needs adequate room to travel from your brain down through your neck and back through a hollow opening called your spinal canal.
 Certain conditions can lead to a narrowing of your spinal canal, which, in turn, may put pressure on your spinal cord.
-Some of these conditions include:
+This is called spinal stenosis.
+If symptoms become severe, surgery may be needed to relieve the pressure.

 • Degenerative changes in your spine